 It’s hard to face the idea that Amazon might be steering us astray, but their search turns up a handful of the full face masks that have had the issues in the past.

-Their searches show their best selling masks, but they may have not factored in the fatalities that have resulted from them, that is until a recall has been made.
+Their searches show their best-selling masks, but they may have not factored in the fatalities that have resulted from them, that is until a recall has been made.

 That being said, we personally don’t think it’s worth it.

 The full face snorkel mask dangers far outweigh the benefits of using those masks.
+A traditional mask tends to have a much simpler design, so there’s less that can go wrong.

 In the scheme of things, you’re out snorkeling to have a good time and experience the ocean.